-I took a break from the computer and was about to open the door to walk up the long driveway to the mailbox when I heard it—the menacing rumble of thunder and its warning of a storm moving in.
+I took a break from the computer and was about to open the door to walk up the long driveway to the mailbox when I heard it—the ominous rumble of thunder and its warning of a storm moving in.
 I’d been so immersed in my work, I hadn’t noticed the storm clouds gathering and blotting out the sun.
-Above me, they roiled, dark and ominous.
+Above me, they roiled, dark and menacing.

 Have I got time to get to the mailbox and back before all hell breaks loose?

 I took off down the drive towards the barn, feeling the rush of adrenaline that comes when I’m a little scared, enjoying the wind picking up around me.
 Growing up on a farm, I always found storms a bit thrilling, especially from the safety of a screen porch.
-My Grandmother Herbert tried to comfort us when we heard thunder: “The thunder baby’s crying,” she explained.
-I haven’t been able to find the derivation for that bit of folklore except for this story from the Seneca Indian tribe about Thunder Boy.
+I could almost hear my grandmother’s comforting voice saying, “That big noise is just the thunder baby crying.”

-I could smell the unique scent of summer rain even before it fell.
+The earthy scent of summer rain filled the air even before I could feel it.
 My quick pace turned into a jog as the drops began to fall.
-A crack of thunder sounded close as I stepped safely into my cozy kitchen.
+A crack of thunder sounded close as I stepped into the safety of my kitchen.
 Then the deluge began, quickly overflowing our gutters and creating waterfalls down to the patio.
-I’d soon know if there were any leaks in the roof.

-I want to remember that the next time my world seems dark and scary.
+I want to remember this the next time I feel a storm comin’ in.

 Does the sound of thunder or the change in the air of an oncoming storm bring back childhood memories or unique emotions for you?
 I’d love to hear about it in the comments below.